databricks/spark-training/ampcamp/data-exploration-using-spark.md

    `http://<master_node_hostname>:3030`

+   Note that this page is only available if you have an active job or Spark shell.
    You should have been given `master_node_hostname` at the beginning of the tutorial, or you might have [launched your own cluster](launching-a-bdas-cluster-on-ec2.html) and made a note of it then.
 You should